 In the past almost all faucets were the compression type, which shut off the water by pressing a rubber washer against a seat with a hole in the middle.
 Now there are many other types that, though they require much less maintenance, require proprietary parts when they do need repair.

 In compression faucets, the seal is made by a bibb washer which is usually neoprene.
 Bibb washers come in three styles:

 The first two types are held to the stem by a brass or monel machine screw, anywhere from ¼ to ½ inch long.
 Some have a 6-32 thread and some 8-32, but if the hole is #10 use caution!
 Three different #10 threads have been used in faucets: 10-24, 10-28, and 10-32.

 Swivelhead washers are held to the stem by two prongs instead of screws.
-They are used when the screw has broken off (a new, unthreaded hole is drilled), or when the rim around the bottom of the faucet stem has been worn away.
+They are an emergency repair when the screw has broken off (a new, unthreaded hole is drilled), or when the rim around the bottom of the faucet stem has been worn away.

 Sorry.
 No information on contributors is available for this page.